Automattic/jetpack/extensions/README.md

 - Before you develop, remember to add your extension's slug to the beta array in `extensions/index.json`.
 - Ensure that, in you docker environment, the `JETPACK_BETA_BLOCKS` constant is set to `true`
 - In the WordPress.com environment, a12s will be able to see beta extensions with no further configuration
-- Once you've sucessfully beta tested your new extension, you can open new PR to make your extension live!
+- Once you've successfully beta tested your new extension, you can open new PR to make your extension live!
 - Simply move the extension's slug out of the beta array and into the production array in `extensions/index.json`.

 ## How do I merge extensions to Jetpack